-Tell people to vote (midday Thursday 19th March - 5pm Thursday 26th March)
+Tell people to vote (24th March 10am, 27th March 10am)

-All current UOC students, who are members of the SU, will be eligible to vote by clicking on a link sent in an email on the first day of voting.
-Alternatively, they can vote by going directly to www.ucsu.org/elections or at polling stations across campus.
+All current UoC students, who are members of the SU, will be eligible to vote by clicking on a link sent in an email on the first day of voting.
+Alternatively, they can vote by going directly to www.ucsu.org/elections.

-As a candidate, you should vote as early as you can so you have a clear idea of how the online system works.
-You can vote for yourself!
+As a candidate, you should vote as early as you can, so you have a clear idea of how the online system works.

+Remember - You can vote for yourself!